top of page

 Sorellina

-Walking into Sorellina at 1 Huntington Ave in Boston’s Back Bay is like stepping into a modern Roman villa, tastefully polished but not stiff, energetic but not frantic.
-The lights are warm, the décor rich yet approachable, and the open space hums with quiet sophistication.
-The scent of fresh pasta, the gleam of silverware, the murmured toast of glasses: all converge into an experience clearly designed for slower, more intentional meals.
-This isn’t fast casual; it’s an occasion.
-Not stiff formal either, but elevated, friendly, and perfused with character.
-A place where you come for the food, stay for the ambience, and leave feeling like you were part of something a little memorable.
+Walking into Sorellina at 1 Huntington Ave in Boston’s Back Bay is like stepping into a modern Roman villa.
+It’s tastefully polished yet not stiff, energetic but not frantic.
+The warm lights and rich décor create an inviting atmosphere.
+The open space hums with quiet sophistication.
+The scent of fresh pasta fills the air, while the gleam of silverware and the sound of glasses clinking come together to create an experience designed for slower, more intentional meals.
+This isn’t fast casual dining; it’s an occasion to savor.
+Not overly formal, but elevated and friendly, Sorellina is a place where you come for the food, stay for the ambiance, and leave feeling like you were part of something truly memorable.

-Sorellina opened its doors in January 2006, founded by chef‐owner Jamie Mammano and the team at Columbus Hospitality Group.
-Sorellina+1 The name “Sorellina” is Italian for “little sister,” an affectionate nod to a familial spirit.
-Sorellina Set in the heart of Copley Square, the restaurant emerged at a time when the Back Bay dining scene was ripe for something that combined Italian tradition with contemporary elegance.
-Mammano, already known for previous ventures in Boston, articulated a vision: regional Italian-Mediterranean cuisine, drawn from Italy but honed for the modern diner.
-The warm-modern design (floor-to-ceiling windows, backlit mural, quilted fabrics) speaks as much as the menu to the intention, this is Italian refined, not rustic, yet not distant.
-Sorellina+1 Over the years the venue has become a destination for celebrations and serious dining alike, drawing both locals and visitors who seek a meal that feels elevated but welcoming.
+Sorellina opened its doors in January 2006, founded by chef-owner Jamie Mammano and the talented team at Columbus Hospitality Group.
+The name “Sorellina” means “little sister” in Italian, a warm nod to the familial spirit that permeates the restaurant.
+Nestled in the heart of Copley Square, Sorellina emerged at a time when the Back Bay dining scene was ripe for a blend of Italian tradition and contemporary elegance.
+Mammano, already known for his previous ventures in Boston, articulated a vision: regional Italian-Mediterranean cuisine, inspired by Italy but tailored for the modern diner.

 The Chef / The Visionary

-Jamie Mammano is a trained chef (Culinary Institute of America alumnus) who built his reputation in kitchens from Washington, D.C. to Chicago before anchoring himself in Boston.
-Sorellina+1 At Sorellina his philosophy centers on regional Italian expression, not
+Jamie Mammano is a trained chef and a Culinary Institute of America alumnus.
+He built his reputation in kitchens from Washington, D.C., to Chicago before anchoring himself in Boston.
+At Sorellina, his philosophy centers on regional Italian expression.
+This isn’t just generic “Italian” cuisine; it’s about localized inspirations, seasonal ingredients, and a strong emphasis on technique and hospitality.
+The menu’s track record, showcasing handmade pastas, refined seafood, and a stellar wine list, reflects his dedication to excellence.

-At Sorellina the kitchen articulates a clear point of view: handmade pasta, seasonal Italian-Mediterranean ingredients, a menu oscillating between comfort and precision.
-From the menu listings you’ll find appetizers like oysters with Meyer lemon granita; curated pastas such as maccheroncelli with beef meatballs and Montepulciano sauce; or fettuccine with Joyberry Farms mushrooms and black truffle butter.
-Sorellina+1 Entrées include bone-in veal chop Milanese, halibut with black truffle butter, and other mains that speak to both ingredient quality and technique-driven cooking.
-OpenTable+1 One reviewer raved about “perfect little gnocchi pillows” and the “house-made pasta that sings.”
-Tripadvisor The sauces and pairings are sophisticated yet not showy, there’s clarity of flavour, balance, texture (al dente pasta, seasonal produce, careful cooking).
-The wine list is a standout too: hidden Italian gems, deep selections, care in glass and bottle.
-Sorellina In short: you come for the pasta, stay for everything else.
+Entrées include bone-in veal chop Milanese and halibut with black truffle butter, each dish speaking to both ingredient quality and technique-driven cooking.
+One reviewer raved about the “perfect little gnocchi pillows” and the “house-made pasta that sings.”
+The sauces and pairings are sophisticated yet not showy, showcasing clarity of flavor, balance, and texture.
+The wine list is a standout too, featuring hidden Italian gems and deep selections, with care taken in both glass and bottle.
+In short: you come for the pasta, but you stay for everything else.

 The Experience

-Arrive at 5:30 pm and you’ll see the space come alive: valet outside, host greeting, cocktails poured, bread served.
-A server describes specials, maybe the house-made pasta of the day, maybe truffle-butter fettuccine or lobster gnocchi.
-You sip wine, looking out over the mural or across the dining room, the hum building.
-Starter arrives, perhaps the burrata with figs and prosciutto or the Maine lobster bisque.
-Then the pasta: glorious, warm, precise.
-You taste the workmanship: the roll, the cut, the sauce.
-The main course follows; you linger, conversation flows, laughter bubbles.
-Dessert: tiramisu, artisan sorbet, espresso, digestivo.
-Reservation ends, but you don’t feel hurried, you feel completed.
-The valet whisks your car; you step out into the Back Bay evening, still savoring taste, mood, memory.
+Your starter arrives—perhaps the burrata with figs and prosciutto or the Maine lobster bisque.
+Then comes the pasta: glorious, warm, and precise.
+You taste the craftsmanship in every bite—the roll, the cut, the sauce.
+The main course follows, and you linger, conversation flows, and laughter bubbles.
+Dessert awaits: tiramisu, artisan sorbet, espresso, and a digestivo.
+Your reservation ends, but you don’t feel hurried; instead, you feel completed.
+The valet whisks your car away, and you step out into the Back Bay evening, still savoring the taste, mood, and memory.

 What Guests Say